Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three

-Therefore the parabolic lines are tangent to the Darboux quadric at the same point.
+Therefore, the parabolic lines are tangent to the Darboux quadric at the same point.
 Since the polar lines are not coplanar the hyperbolic line contains this point.
 We can bring the hyperbolic line to $X=Y=0$.
-Then Corollary \ref{singcircle} implies that the parabolic lines are dual and we obtain the web type shown on the right of Figure 2.
+Then Corollary~\ref{singcircle} implies that the parabolic lines are dual and we obtain the web type shown on the right of Figure~\ref{f2}.

-$\bullet${ \it Two parabolic and one elliptic pencils}.\\ By Corollary \ref{singcircle} the elliptic line meets both parabolic lines.
+$\bullet$ {\it Two parabolic and one elliptic pencils}.
+By Corollary~\ref{singcircle}, the elliptic line meets both parabolic lines.

-If the parabolic lines are skew then the corresponding two singular circles have their dual points on the line dual to the one joining the points of tangency of parabolic lines with the Darboux quadric.
-The third polar line must contain these point, it is elliptic and we get the web type presented in Figure 4.
+If the parabolic lines are skew, then the corresponding two singular circles have their dual points on the line dual to the one joining the points of tangency of parabolic lines with the Darboux quadric.
+The third polar line must contain these point, it is elliptic and we get the web type presented in Figure~\ref{f4}.

-If the parapolic lines intersect outside the Darboux quadric then we can bring the plane of their intersection to $Z=0$.
-By Corollray \ref{singcircle} the elliptic line contains $p_z=[0:0:1:0]$ and, intersecting the both elliptic lines, must meet them at their common point.
-Thus we get the type shown in Figure 4.
+If the parabolic lines intersect outside the Darboux quadric, then we can bring the plane of their intersection to $Z=0$.
+By Corollary~\ref{singcircle}, the elliptic line contains $p_z=[0:0:1:0]$ and, intersecting the both elliptic lines, must meet them at their common point.
+Thus we get the type shown in Figure~\ref{f4}.

-If the parabolic lines are tangent to the Darboux quadric at the same point then the third line, being elliptic, cannot pass through this point.
-Therefore it is coplanar with the parabolic lines.
+If the parabolic lines are tangent to the Darboux quadric at the same point, then the third line, being elliptic, cannot pass through this point.
+Therefore, it is coplanar with the parabolic lines.

-$\bullet${ \it Three parabolic pencils}.\\ Suppose that two polar lines $L_1$ and $L_2$ intersect.
-If the intersection point is outside the Darboux quadric then we bring the plane of $L_1,L_2$ to $Z=0$.
-Since the third polar line $L_3$ do not lie in this plain it contains $p_z=[0:0:1:0]$ by Corollary \ref{singcircle}.
-Therefore it is skew with at least one of $L_1,L_2$.
+$\bullet$ {\it Three parabolic pencils}.
+Suppose that two polar lines $L_1$ and $L_2$ intersect.
+If the intersection point is outside the Darboux quadric, then we bring the plane of $L_1$, $L_2$ to $Z=0$.
+Since the third polar line $L_3$ does not lie in this plane it contains $p_z=[0:0:1:0]$ by Corollary~\ref{singcircle}.
+Therefore, it is skew with at least one of $L_1$, $L_2$.
 Let it be $L_1$.
-Then by Corollary \ref{singcircle} the line $L_2$ contains both dual point of two singular circles of $L_1,L_3$ which is obviously not possible.
+Then by Corollary~\ref{singcircle}, the line $L_2$ contains both dual point of two singular circles of $L_1$, $L_3$ which is obviously not possible.

-If $L_1,L_2$ touch the Darboux quadric at the same point then the line $L_3$ is skew with at least one of $L_1,L_2$.
-Again this is precluded by Corollary \ref{singcircle}.
+If $L_1$, $L_2$ touch the Darboux quadric at the same point, then the line $L_3$ is skew with at least one of $L_1$, $L_2$.
+Again, this is precluded by Corollary~\ref{singcircle}.